 Be cautious if you have any open wounds or cuts.
 Besides that, there are no serious side effects.

 Use this product if you have dry skin or similar conditions (sunburns, etc).
 It can be a natural ingredient and it is extremely effective.
 A concentration of just 0.2% has been found to improve symptoms of dry skin nuisances more than 90% of the times.
+Our natural cedarwood facial moisturiser uses this ingredient as a main component and we have seen some great results with costumers with dry skin.

 We hope that we have helped demystify this hard to pronounce ingredient.
 Our verdict: safe and good!